Stanley Vickers (MP)

 Stanley Vickers (31 October 1837 – 24 February 1872) was an English distiller and Conservative Party politician who sat in the House of Commons from 1868 to 1872.

+Early life and career

 Vickers was the son of John Vickers of Hill House, Streatham Common, and Southwark.
 He was educated at King's College School. and became a distiller and merchant.
 He was managing partner and half proprietor of J. and J. Vickers and Co. distillery.
 He was captain commanding the 5th Kent Artillery Volunteers and was a member of the committee in favour of the Reduction of the Duty on Fire Insurance.

-At the 1868 general election Vickers was elected as the Member of Parliament (MP) for Wallingford.
+At the 1868 general election Vickers was elected as the member of parliament (MP) for Wallingford.
 He held the seat until his death aged 34 in 1872.

+Personal life

 Vickers married Mary Ianthe Dunbar, daughter of William Dunbar, merchant of Aberdeen and London.